 Access of lawyers to detention facilities

-The Civil Rights Project (CRP), an NGO that provides free legal aid to applicants for international protection in the procedure before Administrative Court reported that they have improved their cooperation with the Reception Centre for Foreigners in Ježevo.
+The Civil Rights Project (CRP) Sisak, an NGO that provides free legal aid to applicants for international protection in the procedure before Administrative Court reported in 2019 that they have improved their cooperation with the Reception Centre for Foreigners in Ježevo.
 CRP announces every visit two days in advance by e-mail.
-According to CRP, the privacy of conversations with the client depends on the individual assessment made by police officers of the clients’s behaviour, i.e. risks of violence and/or aggression.
+During 2020 CRP Sisak visited the Reception Center for Foreigners Ježevo, but in reduced extent as a direct consequence of restrictions related to the Covid-19 pandemic.
+Apart from epidemiological restrictions, CRP did not notice any other difficulties in visiting the Reception Center or in cooperation with the competent services.

 Access of NGOs and UNHCR to detention facilities

-In practice, some NGOs have faced obstacles to accessing detention centres in 2019.
-The Centre for Peace Studies reported that their employees did not have access to the Reception Centre for Foreigners in Ježevo and the Transit Reception Centre for Foreigners in Tovarnik.
+In practice, some NGOs have faced obstacles to accessing detention centres.
+The Centre for Peace Studies does not have access to the Reception Centre for Foreigners in Ježevo and the Transit Reception Centre for Foreigners in Tovarnik and Trilj since the beginning of 2018.

-Are you Syrious (AYS) did not ask for access to Reception Centres in Ježevo, Trilj and Tovarnik in the course of 2019.
-Nevertheless, they emphasized, that, unlike in previous years, it became impossible to find out whether a particular person was detained, for example in situations where AYS was contacted by the family of the person who assumed that a person may be in detention and asked AYS to contact the centre to check accordingly.
+Are you Syrious (AYS) did not ask for access to Reception Centres in Ježevo, Trilj and Tovarnik in the course of 2020.
+Nevertheless, they emphasised, that, it became impossible to find out whether a particular person was detained, for example in situations where AYS was contacted by the family of the person who assumed that a person may be in detention and asked AYS to contact the centre to check accordingly.

 Articles 4 and 21 Detention Centre Ordinance.